 All modern high efficiency fireplaces and woodstoves are designed to burn best with seasoned cordwood.
 Seasoned wood can be defined as wood that has been cut, split and let dry under cover for a minimum of 6 months, preferably a year or more.
+We strongly suggest purchasing a wood moisture meter to measure wood moisture.
 Dry seasoned wood generally contains less than 20% moisture content.
 Attempting to burn fuel with a high moisture content will be difficult and result in lower efficiency, increased creosote buildup and dark deposits on the glass.
 It's possible to burn a very large amount of wood and get very little heat if the wood is wet.